Small-group discussions and hands-on activities with docents

 - $3 per person in advance, $5 per person at the door, chaperones free

 - Appropriate for children, ages four and older*

 Tuesday, January 14, 2020

-Look at the variety of breathtaking landscapes found throughout the Museum, including in the special exhibition Granville Redmond: The Eloquent Palette, then make your own special landscape.
+Look at the variety of breathtaking landscapes found throughout the Museum, including those by Granville Redmond and other Impressionist painters.
+Afterwards, make your own special landscape.

 Homeschool Day: Sculpture